 “In my view, it is best to see them as intertwined, yet somewhat distinct.
 Religious Babylon of Revelation 17 is judged at the mid-point of the seven- year period of tribulation.
 Commercial Babylon (Rev. 18) is judged at the end of that period.”

 Mankind experiences double trouble when it comes to end time’s Babylon.
 Two systems occur.
 First comes the global religion of the great whore in Rev. 17, then comes the beastly commercial system of the Antichrist in Rev. 13.
-The order of events that are outlined in the Scriptures are summarized in the image below.
+The order of events that are outlined in the Scriptures are summarized below.
 They demonstrate the Rev. 17, 13,18 sequence.

 • Harlot forms an alliance with the Antichrist (Rev. 17:3-7)